JFK Assassination Readers Guide: Reports, Videos, Archives

 History Matters: The JFK Assassination.
 History Matters, based in Ipswich, MA, is a venture operated by Rex Bradford, a computer game designer and avid historian of the Cold War.
 Rex has published articles in JFK assassination journals and speaks regularly at conferences on this topic.
 Besides operating a website, History Matters produces a series of CD-ROM titles containing source materials and essays on the topics presented on this site.
 The goal of this website is to serve as a repository and focal point for education and research on the subject of the JFK assassination and related topics in Cold War history.
 History Matters is devoted to the idea that history does matter.
 Much of the history that we learn is biased and distorted.
 This is particularly true of the "official" history of our darker national episodes.
 History Matters has no agenda, however, other than service to the truth.
 By delivering document collections in an accessible manner, we hope to inform and enlighten.

 JFK Assassination Information Center, Toronto and Milwaukee.
 Co-Moderators Peter Fokes and John McAdams.
 The primary purpose of this website is to make as much of the primary information concerning President Kennedy's assassination available to the general public as possible in a manner that is user-friendly and unbiased.
 A secondary goal is to allow a forum for authors on all sides of the issue to present their views.
 Peter Fokes has worn many hats during his 49 years, including business journalist, communications media specialist, freelance writer and stock trader.
 He has a conspiracy orientation but believes the truth has remained a mystery for so long because there were "few" in the know but many helping to shut the door to a proper investigation.
-John McAdams is Associate Professor of Political Science at Marquette University in Milwaukee.
-Among the courses he teaches at Marquette is one on the assassination.
+John McAdams was an Associate Professor of Political Science at Marquette University in Milwaukee until late 2014.
+Among the courses he taught at Marquette was one on the assassination.
 He runs The Kennedy Assassination Home Page.
 McAdams believes that Oswald alone was responsible for killing Kennedy.